 Confidentiality

 For the purpose of and in connection with the contract, information relating to the assignment or concerning the business of NML may not be communicated to other parties which may be of a confidential nature.
-The shall not make any unauthorised disclosure or improper use of any such confidential information.
+The Successful Contractor shall not make any unauthorised disclosure or improper use of any such confidential information.

 Disputes